clawpack/doc/doc/bouss1d.rst

 Boussinesq solvers in One Space Dimension
 *********************************************

-.. warning :: Not yet incorporated in clawpack master branch or releases.

-As of Version 5.10.0 (?), the geoclaw repository contains some code for solving problems in one space dimension, as described more generally in :ref:`geoclaw1d`.
+As of Version 5.10.0, the geoclaw repository contains some code for solving problems in one space dimension, as described more generally in :ref:`geoclaw1d`.
 This 1d code also supports two different sets of dispersive Boussinesq equations that have been used in the literature